Why Invest Here?

-Although there have been short-term challenges, global population growth means the demand for food will rise in the long term.
-Longer term potash production is expected to rebound as the industry continues to expand capacity to meet farmer demand as lower priced potash becomes more robust.
+Longterm potash production is expected to rebound as the industry continues to expand capacity to meet farmer demand as lower priced potash becomes more robust.
 Demand for agricultural commodities will only increase because millions of people around the globe will keep on eating.
+Although there have been short term challenges, global population growth means the demand for food will rise in the long term.

-MOSAIC BELLE PLAINE The company’s Belle Plaine solution mine east of Moose Jaw has approximately 300 employees; roughly 60 per cent live in Moose Jaw.
-Mosaic’s operational capacity has increased from 9.3 to 10.7 million tonnes per year in the year-over-year comparison, although Mosaic President and CEO Jim Prokopanko said “these strong potash sales volumes were more than offset by lower realized prices”.
+MOSAIC BELLE PLAINE The company’s Belle Plaine solution mine east of Moose Jaw has approximately 300 employees with roughly 60 per cent live in Moose Jaw.
+Mosaic’s operational capacity has increased from 9.3 to over 10.7 million tonnes per year, offset by lower prices”.

 CANADIAN SALT COMPANY LTD. The parent company is K+S operating the Belle Plaine plant, one of the largest producers of commercial and industrial salt in the North America.
 The company is primarily focused on the production of agriculture salt in the form of salt blocks for livestock, food grade salt, industrial salt for de-icing roads, and salt for water softeners.
 The Windsor Salt name is the company brand name for salt product sold in Canada.

 YARA INTERNATIONAL The largest producer of granular urea in North America, this Norwegian-based company owns and operates a world-scale nitrogen production facility supporting the world’s ever-rising demand for food.
 The Belle Plaine plant has two main operating units, the urea plant and the ammonia plant producing 700 tonnes of UAN a day (nitric acid is a key component of this liquid fertilizer).
 Yara also produces roughly 1.1 million tonnes of urea per annum.